[This article was last published in October 2023 and has been expanded and revised.]

-For some, combining "marketing" and charitable originations seems contradictory and somehow crass.
-But, strictly speaking, marketing is simply promoting what you have to offer.
-And most non-profits have much to offer!
+For some, the terms "marketing" and nonprofit organizations seem contradictory and somehow crass.
+But, at its core, marketing is simply promoting what you have to offer.
+And most nonprofits have much to offer!

 While some folks might shy from using the term "marketing" for what non-profits must engage in, the fact is that, profit or no, organizations need money to function.
 And, more to the point, non-profits need money to achieve their collective missions.